Meirzv/Operating-Systems/README.md

 # Operating-Systems
-Solutions for the labs in Operating Systems class
+Solutions for the labs in Operating Systems class at New York University